-The 2021-2022 interview season for Internal Medicine Residency brings challenges we hope to transform into creative opportunities for you to learn about our program.
+The 2022-2023 interview season for Internal Medicine Residency brings a lot of hope and excitement.
 We are committed to an all virtual experience to keep things equitable, affordable and safe for you.
-This will be our second year hosting an all virtual experience and we are confident we will be able to share, in detail, our program curriculum and culture with you.
+This will be our third year hosting an all virtual experience and we are confident we will be able to share, in detail, our program curriculum and culture with you.

 We encourage you to follow us at our social media channels:

 - Department of Medicine Diversity and Cultural Affairs Council

 Our mission is to train academic Internal Medicine physicians with a focus on leadership in education, research, quality/safety and, equity and advocacy.
 We encourage you to review our website and brochure to learn more about our program.

 While COVID changed life and our program in many ways, we adapted and in many ways thrived.
 Our hospital was successful in protecting resident safety through hospital policies, adequate supplies of PPE, COVID testing and provider staffing.
 We have supported the wellness of our residents by including their voices and decision making in how we have navigated the COVID surges of 2020-22.
 Since March of 2022, we have been conducting inperson conferences and social events.
 We’ve taken safety precautions, protected the health of our residents and had an absolute blast returning to our rich traditions.

 We are proud of our values and efforts and believe this is reflected in our resident’s wellness and education.
 You are choosing medicine at a time when physicians are needed more than ever.
 We are looking for trainees that share our motivation to learn and serve.
 We thank you for your interest in our program.

 Dr. John Sherman Appleman Professor of Medical Education